MVIG-SJTU/AlphaPose/doc/output.md

     {14, "LElbow"},
     {15, "LWrist"},
 ```
-If the `--format` flag is set to 'cmu', the keypoint order is
+If the `--format` flag is set to 'cmu' or 'open', the keypoint order is
 ```
 //Result for COCO (18 body parts)
     {0,  "Nose"},